fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 "%}

 {% include alert.html class='danger' title='FINAL DEADLINE' text="
-Technically, all work is due Tuesday, May 7, by 9:30am, which is the end of our scheduled final exam. (we of course don't have an actual exam)
+Technically, all work is due XXX, which is the end of our scheduled final exam. (we of course don't have an actual exam)

-HOWEVER: Everyone is welcome to an extension until 5:00pm, Friday, May 10.
+HOWEVER: Everyone is welcome to an extension until 5:00pm, Friday, May 16.

 If you finish before then, I'd very much appreciate a quick email to let me know so I can get a jump on (re)evaluating all your work.
 "%}